 - Of course, in the original timeline, 1970s-era Cosmo would have exposed himself and Wanda as fairies due to his own stupidity.
 In addition, the original timeline Crocker did not have a functional scanner nor build one.
 Here, Crocker stole the one Timmy got from AJ before putting Cosmo's hair and having an effective fairy detecter, though not any more success.

-- Somewhat subverted in the Invader Zim episode "Bad, Bad Rubber Piggy" had Zim send a rubber piggy into Dib's past at crucial points to kill him, only he survives by an inch each time (though everytime he comes close to death, he's given robotic body parts from his father due to losing his own) and after his tampering with the past results in an angry Dib in a Humongous Mecha bent on killing him, he sends his last piggy to the past to warn him not to send any piggies to the past in the first place.
-Unfortunately the premise of the piggies was they replaced something in the timeline they're sent to and it replaces Zim's brain at the end.
+- Somewhat subverted in the Invader Zim episode "Bad, Bad Rubber Piggy" had Zim send a rubber piggy into Dib's past at crucial points to kill him, only he survives by an inch each time (though every time he comes close to death, he's given robotic body parts from his father due to losing his own) and after his tampering with the past results in an angry Dib in a Humongous Mecha bent on killing him, he sends his last piggy to the past to warn him not to send any piggies to the past in the first place.
+This returns the timeline to its original state, but because the piggies replace objects in the past, the plan only worked because the piggy replaced Zim's brain (he got better).

 - In the season 2 episode "It's About Time" of My Little Pony: Friendship Is Magic, Twilight Sparkle is visited by her future self (from a week later, looking entirely worn) and told "whatever you do, don't..." with the sentence being cut off.
 Past Twilight then spends the whole week worrying about and trying to prevent whatever happens during the next week, with each incident causing her to gain the looks of Future Twilight, indicating she hasn't changed the future at all.
 She only then learns later that nothing actually happens.
 So she goes back into the past to tell her past self "Whatever you do, don't... worry about the future" only to end up being pulled back into the future right where it cut off for Past Twilight, setting the events into motion for the whole episode.

-The question that once haunted my being has been answered: the future is not fixed.
-My choices are my own.
-And yet... how ironic, for I now find that I have no choice at all.
-I am a warrior!
-Let the battle be joined.
+Dinobot: The question that once haunted my being has been answered: the future is not fixed, and my choices are my own.
+And yet... how ironic, for I now find that I have no choice at all! [transforms to robot mode] I am a warrior...
+Let the battle be joined....

 - Played with again in the finale.
 Dinobot II, being influenced by the original Dinobot's spirit sends the Maximals information concerning an Autobot shuttle docked in the Ark.
-Black Arachnia points out that the historical records never mentioned that the Autobots had a shuttle.
-Rhinox then exclaims that history is still being made, and uses the...
+Blackarachnia points out that the historical records never mentioned that the Autobots had a shuttle.
+Rhinox then exclaims that history is still being made, and uses the shuttle to save the day and take everyone home, which explains why the Autobots supposedly never had it.